-The University supports efforts to manage and resolve conflicts informally to preserve collegial and effective working relationships, and avoid the time and expense required for formal proceedings or litigation.
-Because the Ombuds Office is intended to be a confidential resource, it is not appropriate for visitors to inquire about an individual's use of the Ombuds Office or any communication that may have taken place there.
-Furthermore, discouraging or preventing eligible visitors from using the Ombuds Office is inappropriate because it is contrary to the University's intent of providing the office as a resource for early and informal management and resolution of conflicts.
+St. Jude supports efforts to manage and resolve conflicts informally to preserve collegial and effective working relationships, maintain a vibrant community, and avoid the time and expense required for formal proceedings or litigation.
+Because the Ombuds Office is intended to be a confidential resource, it is not appropriate for management or other workforce members to inquire about an individual's use of the Ombuds Office or any communication that may have taken place there.
+Furthermore, discouraging or preventing eligible visitors from using the Ombuds Office is inappropriate because it is contrary to St. Jude's intent of providing the office as a resource for early and informal management and resolution of conflicts.

-While the University supports and encourages the use of the Ombuds Office for conflict management, an individual's use of the Ombuds Office must always be completely voluntary.
+While St. Jude supports and encourages the use of the Ombuds Office for conflict management, an individual's use of the Ombuds Office must always be completely voluntary for each individual person.
 It is acceptable to remind individuals that the Ombuds Office is available as an option or a resource.
 However, no one may be ordered or required to visit the Ombuds Office, nor may an individual be punished for not visiting it.

-All potential visitors shall have the right to consult the Ombuds Office without fear of retaliation or reprisal.
-Retaliation against any visitor for consulting with the Ombuds Office or against the Ombuds for actions within the legitimate scope of their duties as described in the Charter is prohibited.
+All employees shall have the right to consult the Ombuds Office without fear of retaliation or reprisal.
+Retaliation or bullying against any employee for consulting with the Ombuds Office or against the Ombuds for actions within the legitimate scope of their duties as described in the Charter is prohibited.